 With an incredible roster of products like the Womb Chair and Barcelona Chair, Knoll continues to remain true to the Bauhaus design philosophy it was founded on, that modern furniture should complement architectural space, not compete with it.
 Whether you're searching for one of their iconic modern designs or looking to update your workspace, Knoll has an array of products, which combine a Modernist aesthetic with residential appeal.

 While a student at the Kingswood School on the campus of the Cranbrook Academy of Art in Bloomfield Hills, Michigan, Florence Knoll Bassett (née Schust) became a protegée of Eero Saarinen.
 She studied architecture at Cranbrook, the Architectural Association in London and the Armour Institute (Illinois Institute of Technology in Chicago).
 She worked briefly for Walter Gropius, Marcel Breuer and Wallace K. Harrison.
 In 1946, she became a full business and design partner and married Hans Knoll, after which they formed Knoll Associates.
 She was at once a champion of world-class architects and designers and an exceptional architect in her own right.
 As a pioneer of the Knoll Planning Unit, she revolutionized interior space planning.
-Her belief in "total design" — embracing architecture, manufacturing, interior design, textiles, graphics, advertising and presentation — and her application of design principles in solving space problems were radical departures from the standard practice in the 1950s, but were quickly adopted and remain widely used today.
+Her belief in "total design" and her application of design principles were radical departures from the standard of the time, but were quickly adopted and remain widely used today.
 For her extraordinary contributions to architecture and design, Florence Knoll was accorded the National Endowment for the Arts' prestigious 2002 National Medal of Arts.View other products by Florence Knoll